Artixcore/artixcore/README.md

 * Treat security as a core principle, not an afterthought
 * Use AI as an engineering amplifier, not a shortcut
 * Build infrastructure that can survive pressure, growth, and time
+* Build products that can operate independently while contributing to a larger ecosystem

 ---

-## Core Domains
+# Core Domains

-Artixcore operates across multiple high-impact domains.
+Artixcore operates across multiple high-impact technology domains.

----

-###  AI Systems & Infrastructure
+## AI Systems & Infrastructure

-We design AI-native systems that combine software engineering, automation, agents, and scalable infrastructure.
+We design AI-native systems that combine software engineering, automation, agents, intelligence, and scalable infrastructure.

 Focus areas include: